-Accuracy is an area where CNC prototyping beats out other prototyping means by a wide margin.
-CNC prototyping can be used to make parts with an incredible accuracy of up to 50 Microns tolerances.
+Accuracy is an area where this process beats out other prototyping means by a wide margin.
+It can be used to make parts with an incredible accuracy of up to 50 Microns tolerances.
 The surface finish can be improved by using advanced finishing methods.
 This makes it perfect for making parts for scientific and engineering use that require tight tolerances.

 CNC prototyping can be used with a wide range of materials.
 Most prototyping methods like 3D printing are limited to a select range of materials due to their technology.
-With CNC prototyping, you can create prototypes with the same material you intend to use for your final product with ease.
+With this manufacturing method, you can create prototypes with the same material you intend to use for your final product with ease.